 Performing Arts Scholarships

 Scholarships will be available to students engaged in performing arts activities including, but not limited to, art, drama, and music.
-The department dean or program coordinator will forward selection recommendations to the AVP of Financial Aid Services for final approval and awarding.
+The department dean or program coordinator will forward selection recommendations to Financial Aid Services for final approval and awarding.
 Recipients must complete a Free Application for Federal Student Aid (FAFSA) prior to receiving funding.

 Two Plus Two Scholarship